Sari (film)

 Sari is a 2023 Indian Marathi-language romantic drama film written and directed by K. S. Ashoka, and produced by Suresh Nagpal and Akash Nagpal.
 The movie is an official remake of the movie Dia.
 The film stars Ajinkya Raut, Ritika Shrotri and Pruthvi Ambaar with a music score by B. Ajaneesh Loknath Amitraj and Arijit Chakraborty.

 Soundtrack

-The music of the film is composed by B. Ajaneesh Loknath (in his debut in Marathi cinema), Amitraj and Arijit Chakraborty.
+The music of the film is composed by Amitraj with one song each by B. Ajaneesh Loknath (in his debut in Marathi cinema; reused "Soul of Dia" song from the original) and Arijit Chakraborty.